MicrosoftDocs/architecture-center/docs/guide/multitenant/approaches/storage-data-content.md

 ## Antipatterns to avoid

-When working with multitenant data services, it's important to avoid situations that inhibit your ability to scale.
+When you create multitenant data services, it's important to avoid situations that inhibit your ability to scale.

 For relational databases, these include: